 Students fill out a cooking rubric for each cooking experience and self-assess.
-Rubrics are handed in before students are able to leave the class.
+Rubrics are handed in before students can leave the class.
 The teacher has final say on the rubric.

 All sewing must be completed at school.
 Students will not be allowed to take home sewing projects.